 Want to go?

-I’d do this as a date in a heartbeat.
+I’d do this again in a heartbeat… especially as a date.
 As a working parent, I’d also have no hesitation to reserve a spot for a client coming into town or as a breakfast meeting.
 It’s such an interesting idea for a creative outing in Greenville whether you are a native or just visiting.

 It’s also a great way to begin a Girls Day Out or even a special Moms Morning Out or something similar.
 It makes a fantastic gift for friends as well.